 "That's what the jury struggled with," said Heath.
 "What's the damage amount of not being able to host the event?"

 During the trial, jurors were shown footage from the event when it was held at Mount Snow.
-This, said Heath, drove home the point that it really is valuable to have the resort on national television and it had given jurors the opportunity to see what lawyers meant by promotional consideration.

 "A picture shows a thousand words," he said.
 "I think they got the picture pretty clearly."

 In addition to the $2.1 million, the jury decided that $150,000 be awarded to Mount Snow for Alli breaching the covenant of good faith and fair dealing.